MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/assign-gpu-to-clustered-vm.md

 ---
 title: Assign GPUs to clustered VMs on Azure Stack HCI
-description: This topic provides guidance on how to assign GPUs to clustered virtual machines (VMs) on the Stack HCI operating system.
+description: This topic provides guidance on how to assign GPUs to clustered virtual machines (VMs) on the Azure Stack HCI operating system.
 author: rick-man
 ms.author: rickman
 ms.topic: how-to